About us

 OUTSIDE OF THE STUDIO

-Liza is part-time faculty at Parsons School of Design, where she teaches interior design studios, professional practice courses, and design research seminars in the MFA, BFA, and Continuing Education departments.
+Liza is a mother, mentor, and professor.
+She is part-time faculty at Parsons School of Design, where she teaches interior design studios, professional practice courses, and design research seminars in the MFA, BFA, and Continuing Education departments.
 She has also taught at Pratt Institute and had writing published in Interior Educators.

-When not in a design studio, Liza can be found on or near a softball field.
+When not in a design studio or classroom, Liza can be found near a softball field.
 She played four years of Division I Softball at Princeton University, where she later coached and recruited future collegiate athletes.
 Before relocating back to New Jersey, she co-founded NYC Softball Academy with her sister, and was a coach and mentor for young women in New York City.